SRGSSR/srgdataprovider-ios/docs/GETTING_STARTED.md

 SRGDataProvider.currentDataProvider = [[SRGDataProvider alloc] initWithServiceURL:SRGIntegrationLayerProductionServiceURL()];
 ```

 For simplicity, this getting started guide assumes that a shared data provider has been set.
-If you cannot use the shared instance, store the data providers you instantiated somewhere and provide access to them in some way.
+Note that all requests associated with a data provider will be cancelled if it gets deallocated.
+If you cannot or don't want to use the shared instance, you must therefore store the data providers you instantiated somewhere and provide access to them in some other way.

 ## Combine data publishers

-The `SRGDataProviderCombine` library provides publishers which can then be used exactly like a usual `URLSession` publisher, for example:
+The `SRGDataProviderCombine` library provides Combine publishers which can then be used exactly like a usual `URLSession` data task publisher, for example:

 ```swift
 var cancellables = Set<AnyCancellable>();